Ohio Dyslexia Committee

 Members of the committee will meet for a full day the last Tuesday of each month from May-December 2021

-, with additional meetings added as necessary.
-Beginning in July 2021, the dyslexia committee meetings will be held in person at the Ohio Department of Education.
+, with additional meetings in 2022 added as necessary.
+Beginning in July 2021, the dyslexia committee meetings were held in person at the Ohio Department of Education.
 The Ohio Dyslexia Committee is charged with the following:

 - Developing, by Dec.
 31, 2021, a dyslexia guidebook regarding the best practices and methods for universal screening, intervention and remediation for children with dyslexia or children displaying dyslexic characteristics and tendencies using a multi-sensory structured literacy program;